AhmedKKhalid/Titanic/README.md

 # Titanic Classification Project
 * the project is for data science Classification problem to know if the passenger will survived or not .
 * Data Analysis .
+* Data Visualization .
-* Machine Learning
+* Machine Learning .
-* Choosing the best model
+* Choosing the best model .
-* Evaluation Matrix
+* Evaluation Matrix .

 # Libraries
 * pandas